 #1 Boston, Massachusetts

 The history of the United States as an independent republic begins here.
 If the founding of this country is of interest to you, your first and most essential stop is Boston.
-This is where the rebellion from Great Britain began, when the Sons of Liberty dumped 92,000 pounds of tea into the harbor in 1773.
+This is where the rebellion from Great Britain began when the Sons of Liberty dumped 92,000 pounds of tea into the harbor in 1773.
 Excellent bed and breakfast facilities are available within easy walking distance of the most important, historic sites.

 Sites such as Old North Church, where two lanterns were hung to inform Paul Revere that the British were coming by sea.
 Or Faneuil Hall, where most of the critical public assemblies were held.
 The Freedom Trail takes visitors all around the city core, to the Boston Commons, the Tea Party Ships and Museum, and the scene of the 1773 Boston Massacre.
 If time is available, cross the Charles River to see “Old Ironsides” – the USS Constitution, and Bunker Hill, site of the first battle of the American Revolution.
 Here, to the astonishment of the British, the haphazardly organized American militia had the courage to stand and fight.
 For those with some extra time, a day trip to Lexington and Concord is easily arranged.
-Here was fired “The Shot Heard Around the World”, and armed revolution begun.
+Here was fired “The Shot Heard Around the World”, and armed revolution began.
 Many of the available bed and breakfasts are of historic interest in their own right.
-You will find no better place to enjoy a stay at high quality bed and breakfast locations.
+You will find no better place to enjoy a stay at high-quality bed and breakfast locations.

 #2 Charleston, South Carolina